Tanzina325/quize-cracker/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [http://localhost:3000/statistics](http://localhost:3000/statistics) for more information.

+### ` QUIZ`

+Launches the test runner in the interactive watch mode.\
+See the section about [http://localhost:3000/quiz/1](http://localhost:3000/quiz/1) for more information.

 ### `Blogs`

 See the section about [http://localhost:3000/blogs](http://localhost:3000/blogs)